-How truly and perfectly does this describe what happens at Liberate!
+How truly and perfectly does this describe what happens at Liberate?
 We all, rebellious rogues, redeemed by grace, and standing and residing, perhaps, on opposite sides of the eternal edifice of Christianity, find our lone convergence at the feet of the Lord Jesus.
-He is the top-stone and cornerstone, the foundation and bedrock, of all that we stand on.
-And finding our unity in the Christ’s gospel of grace, we “are no longer strangers and aliens, but [we] are fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure, being joined together, grows into a holy temple in the Lord.”
-(Eph 2:19–21)
+He is the top stone and cornerstone, the foundation and bedrock, of all that we stand on.
+And finding our unity in Christ’s gospel of grace, we “are no longer strangers and aliens, but [we] are fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure, being joined together, grows into a holy temple in the Lord” (Eph.
+2:19–21).

 But the thing that prevailed from Thursday through Saturday was the grace-drenched, grace-soaked, grace-saturated message of the gospel of Jesus’s substitution.
 Undoubtedly, each speaker incorporated their own sense of style and personality in their sessions.
-Paul Tripp’s and Ray Cortese’s and Elyse Fitzpatrick’s and Eric Metaxas’ talks were certainly different.
+Paul Tripp’s, Ray Cortese’s, Elyse Fitzpatrick’s, and Eric Metaxas’ talks were certainly different.
 And yet, there was a beautiful paradox, in that you felt the same when filing out of the auditorium after each talk.
 That’s the feeling of deliverance.
 That’s the freedom of the gospel.
 That’s the good news of grace.

 This was my first trip to CRPC and the Liberate Conference.
-Any negative takeaway fits only on the logistical side of things, and can be somewhat assumed, seeing as a conference of this scale is bound to have miscues here and there.
+Any negative takeaway fits only on the logistical side of things and can be somewhat assumed, seeing as a conference of this scale is bound to have miscues here and there.
 Nothing is ever pulled off perfectly.
-Nevertheless, as I reflect on those days spent in (surprisingly) chilly south Florida, and think about the believers I was able to connect with, and the messages that were proclaimed, and the enthralling music that was heard, the camaraderie and fellowship was immediate and the joy tangible.
+Nevertheless, as I reflect on those days spent in (surprisingly) chilly south Florida, and think about the believers I was able to connect with, the messages that were proclaimed, and the enthralling music that was heard, the camaraderie and fellowship were immediate and the joy tangible.
 The speakers were superb and their message rang loud and clear: “It is finished!”
 “He has done it!”
-(Ps 22:31 NIV)
+(Ps.
+22:31 NIV).

 As has been stated before, Liberate is so much more than a conference — it’s a family.
 The fellowships and connections made there go much deeper than mere acquaintances.
 True friendships are born and companions are found in the fight against sin and for the gospel.
-Paul Tripp has said that “autonomous Christianity never works, because our spiritual life was designed by God to be a community project.”5 Liberate is such a community, filled with the grace and love and joy of those who know just how desperately they need the love and grace of Jesus.
-I can passionately and confidently, and with boldness, declare, that “in spite of our differences we had met at the corner, and were one in the Lord Jesus Christ.”6
+Paul Tripp has said that “autonomous Christianity never works, because our spiritual life was designed by God to be a community project” (38).
+Liberate is such a community, filled with the grace, love, and joy of those who know just how desperately they need the love and grace of Jesus.
+I can passionately and confidently, and with boldness, declare, that “in spite of our differences we had met at the corner, and were one in the Lord Jesus Christ” (3:1.74).

-Donald G. Barnhouse, Expositions of Bible Doctrines Taking the Epistle to the Romans as a Point of Departure, Vol. 3 (Philadelphia: The Evangelical Foundation, 1963), 3:73.
+Donald G. Barnhouse, Expositions of Bible Doctrines Taking the Epistle to the Romans as a Point of Departure, Vols.
+1–4 (Philadelphia: The Evangelical Foundation, 1963).